 But What About The Ratios?

-Some people find ways (like credit cards or misguided enablers) to consume far more than they produce.
+Some people find ways (like credit cards or human enablers) to consume far more than they produce.
 Not only is this a route into debt, or exploitation of whoever’s fuelling your excessive consumption, but it’s no pathway to happiness.
 A hedonistic lifestyle cries out to misery and psychological lacking in the long run.
 It’s a failure to engage with the world, to contribute to society, and to help humanity.
 There are exceptions, like the chronically ill, who may be physically unable to be productive and so consumption dominates.
 But I’m talking about anyone who has a glimmer of choice in the matter, even if it means overcoming acute fear or addiction.

-Consumption = Production (You’re treading a knife-edge)
+Consumption Equals Production (it’s a neutral knife-edge)

 I’m not going to say you need to strike a balance between consumption and production, either.
 That would leave you neutral.
 Most people fall in this realm, where their lifestyle extends to meet their resources.
 Whether you earn $20,000, or $40,000, or $80,000, your level of consumerism tends to rise too, until you’re in a net-neutral position overall.
 The good thing to say here is you’re producing and adding value to the world.
 The presence of any downside depends on your job: hate it, and you’re merely forcing yourself to chase the carrot to keep up with your lifestyle.
 Love it, and you’re in a reasonably happy place.